Deep neural network for fringe pattern filtering and normalisation: 2. Method

-In our implementation, we set $K=5$ (number of spatial-size levels); and the number of channels $n_k$, $k = 1, 2, \ldots, K$, is determined by the number of channels $n_{k-1}$ in the previous Down--Block following the rule $n_k = \tfrac{1}{2} n_{k-1}$.
+In our implementation, we set $K=4$ (so we have four spatial-size levels).
+The number of channels $n_k$, $k = 1, 2, \ldots, K$, is determined by the number of channels $n_{k-1}$ in the previous Down--Block following the rule $n_k = \tfrac{1}{2} n_{k-1}$.
 The same occurs with the number of channels for each Up--Block.
-In our model, the respective number of channels is set as $n_k = 256, 128, 64, 32, 16$, for $k = 1,2, \ldots, K$.
-Although more general configurations for the number of channels can be implemented, we have chosen as global parameter the number $F = n_K = 16$ of channels in the last Down--Block (bottom level), and the other $n_k$'s are determined by $F$ as is indicated in Fig. \ref{fig:Vnet}. \\
+In our model, the respective number of channels is set as $n_k = 256, 128, 64, 32$, for $k = 1,2, \ldots, 4$.
+Although more general configurations for the number of channels can be implemented, we have chosen as global parameter the number $F = n_K = 32$ of channels in the last Down--Block (bottom level), and the other $n_k$'s are determined by $F$ as is indicated in Table \ref{tab:vnet}.
+Figure \ref{fig:Vnet} indicates a deeper version with $K = 5$ blocks and $F = n_5 = 16$. \\